Amrut Rao

 Amrut Rao (c.
 1770 – 6 September 1824) was a Maratha noble and the adopted son of Raghunathrao.
 In 1803, Yashwant Rao Holkar invaded Pune and deposed his adoptive brother, Peshwa Baji Rao II.
 Following this, Holkar established an ad hoc council nominally headed by Amrut Rao and administered the Peshwa government in his name.

-Holkar also installed Amrut Rao's son, Vinayak Rao, as Peshwa to strengthen the legal legitimacy of his administration, as Vinayak Rao had been adopted by the widow of the deceased Peshwa Madhavrao II.
+Yashwant Rao Holkar also installed Amrut Rao's son, Vinayak Rao, as Peshwa to strengthen the legal legitimacy of his administration, as Vinayak Rao had been adopted by the widow of the deceased Peshwa Madhavrao II.
 However, Baji Rao II sought assistance from the British East India Company, whose advance forced Amrut Rao and his son to flee Pune.

 Subsequently, Amrut Rao signed a treaty with the British, agreeing to relinquish all claims to the Peshwa's office in exchange for a pension and an estate in the Bundelkhand region.

 Early life

 Amrut Rao was born around 1770.
 He was adopted by Raghunathrao, who served as the 11th Peshwa and allied with the British East India Company in 1775.
 However, the British later signed the Treaty of Salbai (1782) with Raghunathrao's rivals among the Marathas, recognizing Madhavrao II as the Peshwa.
 Raghunath Rao died a year later in 1783, and his family was placed in confinement by the minister Nana Fadnavis.
 His wife Anandi Bai, sons Baji Rao II and Chimaji Rao II, and adopted son Amrut Rao were all imprisoned at Kopargaon until 1793.
 Subsequently, they were moved to Anandwali near Nashik.
 Later in April 1794, they were confined to Shivneri Fort.

 After the death of Madhavrao II, Nana Fadnavis and powerful nobleman Daulat Rao Scindia installed Amrut Rao's adoptive brothers—first Chimaji Rao and then Baji Rao II—as titular Peshwas in quick succession.
 After Fadnavis' death, Daulat Rao Scindia held the actual power, while Baji Rao II remained a puppet Peshwa.